How long should company records be retained for?

 Where am I going to keep all of those files and folders for six years?

 With the advancement of technology, company records can now be digitised, making it easier and cheaper to store and requiring less physical storage space.
-In fact, the UK government are working on a new tax programme called Making Tax Digital, which – as the name suggests – aims to move tax returns online (though it won’t remove the need to keep your own backups).
+The UK government is working on a new tax programme called Making Tax Digital, which – as the name suggests – aims to move tax returns online (though it won’t remove the need to keep your own backups).

 You must, however, keep this information saved and backed up in case of data corruption, damage, loss or theft.